facelessuser/coloraide/docs/src/markdown/interpolation.md

 The `steps` method creates a list of discrete colors.
 Like mixing, it is also built on [`interpolate`](#interpolating).
 The steps to take between the two colors can be configured with the three options, `steps` (minimum number of steps), `max_steps`, and `max_delta_e` (max allowable delta E distance between steps).
-The default delta E method is delta E 76, which is a simple euclidean distancing in the Lab color space.
+The default delta E method is delta E 76, which is a simple euclidean distancing in the CIELAB color space.

 In this example, we we specify the color `#!color-fit color(display-p3 0 1 0)` and interpolate steps between `#!color red`.
 The result gives us an array of colors (color previews are fit to the sRGB gamut):